Fujifilm X70 vs Pentax MX-1

 It is notable that the X70 has a hotshoe, while the MX-1 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the X70 and the MX-1 have been discontinued, but can regularly be found used on eBay.
+Both the X70 and the MX-1 have been discontinued, but can regularly be found used on ebay.
 The X70 was replaced by the Fujifilm XF10, while the MX-1 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Pentax websites.
+Further information on the features and operation of the X70 and MX-1 can be found, respectively, in the Fujifilm X70 Manual (free pdf) or the online Pentax MX-1 Manual.

 So how do things add up?
 Is the Fujifilm X70 better than the Pentax MX-1 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.